Albert Einstein: Childhood, youth and education

 In 1894, Hermann and Jakob's company tendered for a contract to install electric lighting in Munich, but without success—they lacked the capital that would have been required to update their technology from direct current to the more efficient, alternating current alternative.
 The failure of their bid forced them to sell their Munich factory and search for new opportunities elsewhere.
 The Einstein family moved to Italy, first to Milan and a few months later to Pavia, where they settled in Palazzo Cornazzani.
 Einstein, then fifteen, stayed behind in Munich in order to finish his schooling.
 His father wanted him to study electrical engineering, but he was a fractious pupil who found the Gymnasium's regimen and teaching methods far from congenial.
 He later wrote that the school's policy of strict rote learning was harmful to creativity.
 At the end of December 1894, a letter from a doctor persuaded the Luitpold's authorities to release him from its care, and he joined his family in Pavia.
-While in Italy as a teenager, he wrote an essay entitled "On the Investigation of the State of the Ether in a Magnetic Field".
+While in Italy as a teenager, he wrote an essay titled "On the Investigation of the State of the Ether in a Magnetic Field".

 Einstein excelled at physics and mathematics from an early age, and soon acquired the mathematical expertise normally only found in a child several years his senior.
 He began teaching himself algebra, calculus and Euclidean geometry when he was twelve; he made such rapid progress that he discovered an original proof of the Pythagorean theorem before his thirteenth birthday.
 A family tutor, Max Talmud, said that only a short time after he had given the twelve year old Einstein a geometry textbook, the boy "had worked through the whole book.
 He thereupon devoted himself to higher mathematics ...
 Soon the flight of his mathematical genius was so high I could not follow."
 Einstein recorded that he had "mastered integral and differential calculus" while still just fourteen.
 His love of algebra and geometry was so great that at twelve, he was already confident that nature could be understood as a "mathematical structure".